notqmail/notqmail.org/notqmail-1.07.md

     $ tar -C ${DESTDIR} -czf notqmail-1.07.tar.gz .

-### On the install host:
+#### On an install host

 Copy over `notqmail-1.07.tar.gz`, `instchown`, and `instcheck` from the build host.
 Extract the tarball -- e.g., with GNU Tar:

     # tar -C / --no-overwrite-dir -xzf notqmail-1.07.tar.gz

 [Create users and groups](https://github.com/notqmail/notqmail/blob/master/INSTALL.ids) with names to match the build.
-Set permissions on installed files, then verify the installation just as with a traditional qmail install:
+Set permissions on installed files:

     # ./instchown

+Then verify the installation, just as with a traditional qmail install:

     # ./instcheck